desmosinc/policies/privacy-policy.md

 <h2 id="international">10.
 For Our International and California Users</h2>

-**Summary**: We may transfer, store, and process your information in countries other than your own.
-Users in California may have additional rights.
+<div class="summary-highlight">**Summary**: We may transfer, store, and process your information in countries other than your own.
+Users in California may have additional rights.</div>

 Our servers are located in the United States.
 If you are accessing our Services from outside the United States, please be aware that your Personal Data may be transferred to, stored, and processed by us in our facilities and by those third parties with whom we may share your Personal Data (see "Disclosure of Your Information" above), in the United States and other countries.